 Functions and Products of the Seismic Hazards Program

-The Alquist-Priolo Earthquake Fault Zoning Act (1972) and the Seismic Hazards Mapping Act (1990) direct the State Geologist to delineate regulatory "Zones of Required Investigation" to reduce the threat to public health and safety and to minimize the loss of life and property posed by earthquake-triggered ground failures.
+The Alquist-Priolo Earthquake Fault Zoning Act (1972) and the Seismic Hazards Mapping Act (1990) direct the State Geologist to delineate regulatory "Zones of Required Investigation" to reduce the threat to public health and safety and to minimize the loss of life and property posed by earthquake-triggered ground failures and other hazards.
 Cities and counties affected by the zones must regulate certain development projects within them.
 These Acts also require sellers of real property (and their agents) within a mapped hazard zone to disclose at the time of sale that the property lies within such a zone.
 Studies of faults result in estimates of maximum earthquake magnitudes and long-term slip rates that are the basic input for seismic hazard calculations.
 Consensus values are compiled by CGS in cooperation with USGS.

 Seismic Hazard Maps, Reports & GIS Data

 Find and download the following products through our Information Warehouse: Regulatory Maps tool.

-Seismic Hazard Zone Reports (SHZR) and Fault Evaluation Reports: these reports are provided to accompany and support the Earthquake Zones of Required Investigation maps.
+Seismic Hazard Zone Reports (SHZR) and Fault Evaluation Reports (FER): these reports are provided to accompany and support the Earthquake Zones of Required Investigation Maps.
 They summarize the methods and sources of information used to prepare the maps.
 Available as PDF.

 The Policies and Criteria of the State Mining and Geology Board, with respect to the Alquist-Priolo Earthquake Fault Zoning Act (California Code of Regulations, Section 3603(f)), requires lead agencies to file copies of geologic reports of fault studies with the State Geologist within 30 days of its approval.
 Similarly, the Seismic Hazards Mapping Act (Section 2697(a)) requires cities and counties to submit a copy of each approved geologic/geotechnical report, prepared as a result of the presence of a Seismic Hazard Zone, to the State Geologist within 30 days of its approval.

 We welcome your feedback.
-Please submit comments or questions via email.
+Please submit comments or questions to the Seismic Hazards Program via email.